Sakshi8365/sakshitiwari/README.md

 - 👋 Hi, I’m @Sakshi8365
 - 👀 I’m interested in music,art and tech
-- 🌱 I’m currently learning java and python
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on internships and projects
 - 📫 How to reach me sakshit9703@gmail.com
 - 😄 Pronouns: she/her